riteshprk/trivia_api/backend/README.md

 ### GET '/categories/id/questions'
 - Fetches a dictionary of question for given category id.
 - Request Arguments: id.
 Example: /categories/2/questions.
 To fetch questions for category 2.
-- Returns: Multiple dictionary objects of question that conatins keys/value pairs for id, question, answer, category, difficulty.
+- Returns: All dictionary objects of question containing keys/value pairs for id, question, answer, category, difficulty.
 It will also return total question count for the given category and current category value.

 ```
 {